MingRay98/React-Login-Console-Dashboard/README.md

    - Redux for state management
    - Next.js for server-side rendering and routing
    - TypeScript for improved type safety
+   - Styled-Component or Emotion inline packages or SCSS for styles

 ### How to download and practice